raserrano/luckyluke/README.md

 #### New Features

   * `vote_weight` can now be either a static percentage (like `100.00 %`) or `dynamic`.
 When using `dynamic`, the vote is compared to account history.
-If the transfer is higher than the maximum transfer in history, the vote will be 100%.
+If the transfer is equal to or greater than the maximum transfer in history, the vote will be 100%.
 Otherwise, the transfer amount is divided by the maximum.
 History is set by `history_limit`.
+  * `reserve_voting_power` will allow the bot to exceed `min_voting_power` by the amount specified when a transfer is equal to or greater than the maximum transfer in history.

 #### Features